jamescarson3/ctls2017/docs/intro_to_linux_01.md

 ## Module Objectives

+This module will be fully interactive.
+Participants are **strongly encouraged** to follow along on the command line.
+Even if you already have Linux familiarity, please follow along becuase we will create files / directories that we use later on in the workshop.
 After taking this module, users should be able to:

  * Describe basic functions of essential Linux commands
  * Use Linux commands to navigate a file system and manipulate files